Hyohko/diskhasher/README.md

 Usage: dkhash <COMMAND>

 Commands:
-  dir   Recursively hash a single directory file  Compute the cryptographic checksum of a single file help  Print this message or the help of the given subcommand(s)
+  dir     Recursively hash a single directory file    Compute the cryptographic checksum of a single file sign    Compute the Ed22519 digital signature of a single file verify  Validate the cryptographic checksum of a single file genkey  Generate a new Ed22519 Public/Private keypair for signing and
+              validating files
+  help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help